Frank-Pechar/js-project-planner/README.md

 - Click the &lt;More Info&gt; Button to Display a Tooltip Popup
 - Click the Tooltip Popup to Remove it

-## This App Uses Javascript Features Such As:
+## Javascript Features and Methods Used:

 - Drag and and Drop Projects between Active and Finished Lists
 - Also, use Finish or Activate Buttons to Move Projects between Active and Finished Lists